NathanCustom Tailors

 Short answer: yes.
 And millions of people already do it every year.

-Here is the thing most tailoring shops do not want you to know.
+Here is the thing most tailoring shops do not lead with.
 The measurements themselves are not complicated.
-A tailor is not using some mystical sixth sense when they wrap a tape around your chest.
-They are reading a number off a strip of fabric.
-That is it.
-The skill of tailoring is in the cutting and sewing -- not in holding a tape measure.
+A tailor is not using some mystical sixth sense when they wrap a tape around your chest -- they are reading a number off a strip of fabric.
+In fact, the way those numbers get taken is standardized in published industry tables: ASTM International maintains body-measurement standards for menswear (the D8241 table covers young men, sizes 32-48), so manufacturers can cut patterns to documented anthropometric data rather than to opinion.12 The tape numbers are objective.
+The skill of tailoring is in the cutting and sewing -- and in deciding how much ease to layer on top of the number -- not in holding the tape measure.

-At Nathan Tailors, we have guided thousands of customers through self-measurement over video call, WhatsApp, and with our free measurement kits.
-Our fit accuracy rate is above 97 percent.
+I am Jay, and at Nathan Tailors in Hoi An, Vietnam, we have guided many hundreds of remote customers through self-measurement over video call, Telegram, and with our free online Guided Measurement App that walks you through every step with photos.
+We get fit right the large majority of the time on the first try -- and when we do not, we adjust.
 That is not magic.
-That is a clear process, good instructions, and a team that checks your numbers before a single piece of fabric gets cut.
+It is a clear process, good instructions, and a team that checks your numbers before a single piece of fabric gets cut.

 This guide walks you through every measurement you need, step by step.
 Grab a flexible tape measure (the soft kind, not a metal construction tape), a friend if possible, and about fifteen minutes.